DCPIXEL

 Why 100KB is the Magic Number

-If you have ever tried to upload a photograph to a government job portal, a university application system, an embassay visa form, or an online exam registration platform, you have almost certainly encountered the dreaded size restriction: "Maximum file size: 100KB."
+If you have ever tried to upload a photograph to a government job portal, a university application system, an embassy visa form, or an online exam registration platform, you have almost certainly encountered the dreaded size restriction: "Maximum file size: 100KB."
 For anyone who has only worked with modern smartphone photos (which easily reach 4-8MB per image), hitting a 100KB limit feels impossible without destroying the image quality.

 The good news is that it is entirely achievable with the correct technique — and you do not need Photoshop, GIMP, or any installed software.
 Our JPG Compressor handles this workflow entirely in your browser, processing files locally without any uploads.